 Oxford has also been home to many of Anglicanism’s best known missionaries and religious.
 But until recently, for most non-Anglicans, Oxford’s doors have not been open.
 In the last few years the Oxford Theology Summer School has provided a way for people from the world Church to taste and see something of Oxford’s glorious theological tradition.

 All papers written for the University of Oxford's Theology Summer School must be submitted electronically, to the Office of the Provost, within 90 days of completing the course or no course credit will be awarded.

-Dr. Robin Gibbons of Oxford University is the Administrative Director of the Oxford Theology Summer School, a member of the Foundation’s faculty and Dean of Studies of Foundation House (Profile
+Dr. Robin Gibbons of Oxford University is the Pastoral Director of the Oxford Theology Summer School, a member of the Foundation’s faculty and Dean of Studies of Foundation House (Profile).

 Membership in the Oxford Theology Summer School Alumni Club is restricted to students of the Graduate Theological Foundation who have attended at least one summer session at Oxford.

 Information on the Rome Summer Course may be found by visiting the website